filecoin-project/venus/tools/iptb-plugins/README.md

-# How to use IPTB with go-filecoin
+# How to use IPTB with venus

 These scripts allow one to: